ttpham0111/cmpe202-batman/MINUTES_OF_MEETING.md

 **What are the current blockers/challenges the team is facing?**
 * Calculating scores by collecting coins.
 * Deciding on maps and different levels to be implemented.

+## Week 6 - Oct 29 - Nov 5
+**What did the team do the past week?**
+* Worked on map layering
+* Created class diagrams
+* Implement APIs and design patterns

+**What is the team going to do next week?**
+* More map levels
+* Game goals and win conditions
+* Level transitions
+* User tutorial tooltips
+* User input capture

+**What are the current blockers/challenges the team is facing?**
+* How to convert user code input into commands
+* Introducing the game to the user